 AAA Northeast's Charitable Giving Committee finds effective ways to serve the communities in which its employees and clients reside.
 Committee members provide financial support to nonprofit organizations and participate in service projects across the Northeast region.
 Thrive's $5,000 award will be used to support its behavioral health programs and services.

 A local family generously donated $10,000 to Thrive in honor of their loved one.
-This funding enables Thrive to purchase much-needed furniture and equipment for its five group homes situated throughout Rhode Island.
+This funding enabled Thrive to purchase much-needed furniture and equipment for its five group homes situated throughout Rhode Island.
 It will also support Hillsgrove Clubhouse's work ordered day program.

 CARES Act Provider Relief Fund

 The CARES Act Provider Relief Fund supports American families, workers, and the heroic healthcare providers in the battle against the COVID-19 outbreak.
 HHS distributed $175 billion to hospitals and healthcare providers on the front lines of the coronavirus response.
-The $220,000 Thrive received will help Thrive continue to deliver its programs and services during the pandemic.

 City of Warwick: Community Development Block Grant